Rikatob/csgobank/README.md

   * Display vault
     * Display items
     * Display info on skins.
-    * Check price of skin.
+    * Check the price of skin.
     * Display total value of vault.
     * Click on skin to display price history.
     * Display transaction history on an item.